• Product Introduction

 Nuxt provides powerful and flexible static site generation (SSG) capacity, supporting multiple policies from global pre-rendering to page-level granular control.

 Global static generation is the most direct static method in Nuxt.
-By executing the build command Nuxt generate, Nuxt's server engine Nitro starts a crawler, beginning from the application entry, recursively accesses all internal links, and pre-renders each accessible webpage into a static HTML file.
+By executing the build command Nuxt generate, Nuxt's server engine Nitro starts a crawler, which begins from the application entry, recursively accesses ALL internal links, and pre-renders each accessible webpage as a static HTML file.

 Page-level granular control (Hybrid Rendering) For more complex applications, you may want to implement hybrid rendering.
-This can be done by configuring routeRules in the nuxt.config.ts file. routeRules allow you to declare rendering rules for routes matching specific path patterns.
+This can be done by configuring routeRules in the nuxt.config.ts file. routeRules allow you to declare rendering rules for routes that match specific path modes.

 export default defineNuxtConfig({